MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/cordova.md

 Failed to install 'cordova-plugin-appcenter-shared': Error: pod: Command failed with exit code 1
 ```

+In `0.3.0` we dropped iOS 8 support.
+The issue with this is that the `4.5.5` version of `cordova-ios` by default targeted ios `9.0`, but used ios `8.0` in the podfile.
+This has been fixed with `cordova-ios 5.0.0`.

+There are two ways to resolve this:

+1. `cordova platform add ios@5.0.0`

-To resolve this, go to `platforms` > `ios`, open `Podfile` and change `platform :ios, '8.0'` to `platform :ios, '9.0'`.
+1. If for some reason you want to stay on older cordova version, go to `platforms` > `ios`, open `Podfile` and change `platform :ios, '8.0'` to `platform :ios, '9.0'`.
 Then run `pod install`.

-In `0.3.0` we dropped iOS 8 support.
-The issue with this is that the latest version of `cordova-ios` by default targets ios `9.0`, but addresses ios `8.0` in the podfile.
-This has been fixed in their repo but not released yet.

 ## Failed to install 'cordova-plugin-appcenter-shared': undefined